-Incentive and Welfare Effects of an Idiosyncratic Interest Rate
+Incentive and Welfare Effects of Idiosyncratic Return Risk

-We provide a microeconomic analysis of the incentive and welfare effects of an idiosyncratic interest rate at the individual level.
-While most of the existing literature has focused on interest rate risk as an aggregate shock, we allow for correlation between interest rate risk and the agent's non-financial endowment.
-Using a simple consumption-saving model with two periods, time-separable utility, and two states of nature allows us to rewrite an idiosyncratic interest rate with the help of a transfer rate that measures the spread between the interest rate in the good and the bad state of nature.
+We provide a microeconomic analysis of the incentive and welfare effects of idiosyncratic return risk.
+While most of the existing literature has focused on risky returns as an aggregate shock, we allow for correlation between returns and the agent's non-financial endowment.
+Using a simple consumption-saving model with two periods, time-separable utility, and two states of nature allows us to rewrite the idiosyncratic return with the help of a transfer rate that measures the spread between the return in the good and the bad state of nature.
 At the extensive margin, a critical level of the transfer rate separates savers from borrowers.
-At the intensive margin, we identify restrictions on the agent's preferences for a larger transfer rate to raise saving.
-Furthermore, we analyze the welfare effects of an idiosyncratic interest rate by characterizing the transfer rate that maximizes an individual's intertemporal expected utility.
-This reveals that the potential welfare benefits of an idiosyncratic interest rate are related to its insurance effects.
+At the intensive margin, we identify restrictions on the agent's risk preferences for a larger transfer rate to raise saving.
+Furthermore, we analyze the welfare effects of idiosyncratic returns by characterizing the transfer rate that maximizes an individual's intertemporal expected utility.
+The welfare benefits of idiosyncratic returns derive from their insurance effects.

-Keywords: correlation attitude, risk preferences, saving, idiosyncratic interest rate
+Keywords: correlation attitude, risk preferences, saving, idiosyncratic returns

 JEL Classification: D14, D15, D60, D81, E21, E43